February 14, 2019 | By Peyton Sawyer

 - If you have faced credit challenges in your business that have caused your credit to be less than excellent, this may not be the best choice for you.

 - If you do not have a business plan to review with the bank, you may need to put in some work before you can apply.
-When applying for a bank loan, you will be required to provide a detailed outline your business plan, tax records, bank statements, and all marketing plans.
+When applying for bank funding, you will be required to provide a detailed outline your business plan, tax records, bank statements, and all marketing plans.

 - If you do not have the collateral needed for approval, you may want to hold off.
-Small businesses are considered to be a bigger risk, so collateral is required to ensure the bank will receive repayment on your loan.
+Small businesses are considered to be a bigger risk, so collateral is required to ensure the bank will receive repayment on your funding.

-What Are Alternative Lenders?
+What Are Alternative Funders?

-When Are Alternative Loans A Good Decision?
+When Is Alternative Funding A Good Decision?

-- If you are willing to pay a higher interest rate, you could receive the funding you need in no time at all.
+- If you are willing to pay a higher rate, you could receive the funding you need in no time at all.

 When looking for the funding your small business needs to succeed, it is important to understand all of your options before committing to a financial contract.
 Best of luck in your entrepreneurial endeavors!